agonkolgeci/discord-handler-js/README.md

 # discord-handler-js
 Handler Open-Source for Discord in JavaScript.
+This is the first version of discord-handler-js.
 There are all features in this version:

  - Optimization